zack-shoylev/devsite/source/_posts/2013-11-05-welcome-to-performance-cloud-servers-have-some-benchmarks.markdown

 {% img right /images/2013-11-04-welcome-to-performance-cloud-servers/brace-yourselves.png 200 %}

 Today, all of us at Rackspace are proud to roll out our new Performance Cloud Server offering.
 These are new flavors of Cloud Servers available to all customers as of today, providing higher performance from RAM to Disk I/O, and more.
-We've also rolled out a significant update to our [cloud control panel](http://mycloud.rackspace.com) panel to greatly improve the user experience of selecting flavors, operating systems and more.
+We've also rolled out a significant update to our [cloud control panel](http://mycloud.rackspace.com) to greatly improve the user experience of selecting flavors, operating systems and more.

 Our Cloud Servers have been completely re-engineered from the ground up to deliver performance and reliability.
 They are built entirely with RAID 10 protected SSDs and powerful Intel Xeon processors.
 40 gigabits per second of highly available network throughput is delivered to **every** host, enabling high bandwidth applications and blazing fast Cloud Block Storage performance.
 All hosts have dual power feeds with redundant power supplies and are deployed in Rackspace’s world-class data centers.